-Brooke specialises in the neurobiological underpinnings of talking therapies and incorporates many evidence based treatment modalities into her practice such as Cognitive Behaviour Therapy (CBT), Mindfulness Integrated Cognitive Behaviour Therapy (MiCBT), Dialectical Behaviour Therapy (DBT) and Schema- Focused Therapy, whilst drawing upon principles of neuropsychotherapy and attachment theory to enhance her client’s outcomes.
-Brooke enjoys delivering treatment in individual and group formats, and has interests in community education and group programs to enhance mental health wellbeing.
+Brooke specialises in the neurobiological underpinnings of talking therapies and incorporates many evidence-based treatment modalities into her practice such as Cognitive Behaviour Therapy (CBT), Mindfulness Integrated Cognitive Behaviour Therapy (MiCBT), Dialectical Behaviour Therapy (DBT) and Schema- Focused Therapy, while drawing upon principles of neuroscience and attachment theory to enhance her client’s outcomes.
+Brooke works in a trauma informed manner and enjoys supporting mothers in parenting from a Circle of Security perspective.
+Brooke also enjoys delivering treatment in individual and group formats, and she has interests in community education and group programs to enhance mental health and wellbeing.

 Registered with the Psychology Board of Australia (PsyBA)

 Endorsed by the PsyBA as a specialist in Clinical Psychology

 Member of the Australian Psychological Society, Fellow grade of the College of Clinical Psychologists (FCCLP)

 Registered supervisor with Australian Health Practitioner Regulation Agency (AHPRA)